It's a Wonderful World!

 Jinriki Vocaloid

 You can read more about this on VocaDB here.
 A couple years back there was a certain part in an otoMAD collab that had vocals so insane that I'd solemnly declared it's the best I've ever heard.
 The character was even singing in a different language from its source material.
 It turns out those were actually recorded by a commissioned vocalist.
-But I'm sure Nagoriyuki(名残雪)-senpai would never betray me like this.
+But I'm sure Getsuren(名残雪)-senpai would never betray me like this.

 Rule II